Restrictions of B\'ekoll\'e--Bonami weights and Bloch functions: Factorization of restricted weights

-Next we will prove a dyadic factorization theorem for $B_{p, \dyad, \Omega}$.
-A reader familiar with the theory of $A_p$-weights might notice that this result is a consequence of Rubio de Francia's factorization techniques \cite{RubiodeFranciaArticle}.
-Nevertheless, we include a constructive proof whose original idea is due to Coifman, Jones and Rubio de Francia \cite{CoifmanJonesRubiodeFrancia}, as we will need to inspect the details of this proof when considering classes of well-behaved dyadic weights in the next subsection.
+Next we will prove a factorization theorem for $B_{p, \Omega}$.
+This result is a consequence of Rubio de Francia's factorization techniques \cite{RubiodeFranciaArticle}.
+Nevertheless, we include a constructive proof whose original idea is due to Coifman, Jones and Rubio de Francia \cite{CoifmanJonesRubiodeFrancia}, as we will need to inspect the details of this proof when considering factorization within the class of weights which are of bounded hyperbolic oscillation.